fredhu0514/cs170-21Fa-Proj/README.md

 ### - ITERATIONS so far: 25498000000

 ### - ID Order
-Result is in output file, each name is defined as `count-profit number.out`.
+Results are in output file, each name is defined as `count-profit number.out`.

 ## 2. Time & Space Complexity
 ### - Time  `O(!len(tasks))`